 As our electronic devices come to the end of their useful life, the question comes up how do I get rid of?
 Recycling e-waste enables us to recover valuable metals and materials from electronics, save natural resources, reduce pollution, conserving landfill space and creating jobs.
-Some electronic items contains parts and other chemical compounds that are hazardous to both humans, animals and the environment.
-Also your electronic waste stores your data and recycling your electronic waste is an essential way to protect your company's data.
-Therefore recycling your electronic waste is the best way to protect the environment and your data.
+Some electronic items contain parts and other chemical compounds that are hazardous to both humans, animals, and the environment.
+Also, your electronic waste stores your data and recycling your electronic waste is an essential way to protect your company's data.
+Therefore electronic recycling is the best way to protect the environment and your data.

 Electronic devices contain valuable elements and substances that are suitable for reclamation, including lead, silver, copper, and gold.
 These valuable materials can be reused creating salvage value for your company and lessening the need to refine more of these materials reducing energy consumption.

 The process of recycling can vary depending on the materials being recycled and the technologies used.
 Once electronics are picked up and transported to the recycling center then materials in the e-waste stream must be processed and separated.
 Efficient separation of materials is the foundation of electronic recycling.
 Next, the e-waste is shredded and plastics and metals are separated.